Malietoa Tanumafili I: Tanumafili I and the New Zealand Government

 On 17 December 1920 the League of Nations granted British-New Zealand mandate over "German Samoa" and King George V of the United Kingdom became the titular King of Samoa.
-Sir George Richardson's administration was widely opposed and by 1927 the leaders of the four Samoan royal families, or tama‘āiga, were divided in their opinions about New Zealand rule.
+Sir George Richardson's administration was widely opposed and by 1927 the leaders of the four Samoan royal families, or tama‘aiga, were divided in their opinions about New Zealand rule.
 Matā‘afa Salanoa and Malietoa Tanumafili appeared to be loyal – "at least in public" – to the New Zealand administration (Meleiseā 1987b:142) while Tupua Tamasese Lealofi III and Tuimaleali‘ifano Si‘u supported the Samoan independence movement known as the Mau.
 The Mau grew out of discontent with Richardson's policies and growing distrust of foreign intervention in Samoan affairs.
 The Mau was a nonviolent movement devoted to civil disobedience but it was opposed by some Samoans, specifically those allied to the Malietoa families and villages, among them Vaimauga (Tuamasaga), Aleipata (Ātua) and Falealili (Ātua).
 In March 1928, Malietoa supporters around Apia took offense to the anti-government rallies conducted by a particular Mau group from Savaii and had it not been for Tanumafili's intervention a tragic massacre probably would have taken place.
 The Malietoa factions did not oppose the Mau because they desired to be ruled by New Zealand.
 Like all Samoans they longed for independence too, but the "non-Mau Samoans" (Meleiseā 1987b:145) were convinced that the Mau's opposition of New Zealand was a direct challenge to Malietoa authority since Tanumafili was Fautua of the foreign government.

 Tanumafili was appointed to the Legislative Council in 1929, and was appointed an honorary Officer of the Order of the British Empire, for services to the New Zealand government, in the 1931 New Year Honours.
 Following moves towards self-government he resigned from the Legislative Council in 1937 to allow the new Fono to select someone else.

 He died in 1939 after 41 years as Malietoa.